burmilla/burmilla.github.io/content/docs/networking/_index.md

 $ sudo ros config set rancher.network.interfaces.eth1.dhcp false
 ```

-If you wanted to configure the interfaces through the cloud config file, you'll need to place interface configurations within the `burmilla` key.
+If you wanted to configure the interfaces through the cloud config file, you'll need to place interface configurations within the `rancher` key.

 ```yaml
 #cloud-config